annawinther/Sprint-Challenge-React-Smurfs/README.md

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.

+A client-side route happens when the route is handled internally by the JS that is loaded onto the page.
+When a users click a link the URL changes but the request to the server is prevented.The page will not be refreshed when using client-side routing.
+Only some small elements inside the application will change.
+Server-side routing happens when a whole new document is served to the user.
+When browsing the adjustment of a url could make a lot of things happen.
+This could be when clicking link, which then will request a new page from the server.
+A server side request causes the whole page to refresh because of a new GET request is sent to the server which responds with a new document, completely discarding the old one.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+GET - when a client ask a server for information it should do a GET request specifying the URL that points to the desired resource.
+POST - is used to ask the server to add or create a new asset/resource on the server PUT - is used when a client ask the server to make changes to a specific resource DELETE - is udes to remove oro delete data from the server

 - [ ] Mention three tools we can use to make AJAX requests.

+FETCH - JS's new method
+.then() -
+.catch() -

 ## Project Set Up